 Hoffmann's handwritten works and documents were made available online by the Bamberg State Library.
 This includes numerous letters from and to Hoffmann; 16 original drawings (three of them on letters); five manuscripts and parts of manuscripts; three death notices for his fictitious tomcat, Murr; and an autograph score and two transcriptions of Hoffmann's musical works.
 In addition, the library preserves some archival documents: a publishing contract; a diary fragment and a job application; three dedications in books; a signature in the piano score of Mozart's opera "Don Giovanni"; and the only surviving book from Hoffmann's library.
 Furthermore, there is a receipt signed by Hoffmann's wife, Maria Thekla Michaelina, and the entry for E. T. A. Hoffmann in the Death Registry of the Evangelical Jerusalem Community in Berlin.

-The autographs, drawings, and music by E. T. Hoffmann in the holdings of the Bamberg State Library have been completely digitized and are freely accessible via the digital collection Bamberg Treasures.
+The autographs, drawings, and music by E. T. A. Hoffmann in the holdings of the Bamberg State Library have been completely digitized and are freely accessible via the digital collection Bamberg Treasures.
 The online presentation not only includes detailed information on the individual documents but also transcriptions of the autographs.
 It is possible to run a full-text search, to download digital images and to use them under the Creative Commons license CC-BY-SA 4.0.
 All works are recorded in Kalliope, the national database for modern papers and autographs.

 The E.T.A.
 Hoffmann Portal links the Bamberger materials to the holdings of other institutions.
 It was initiated by the Berlin State Library, which preserves a comprehensive archive of letters, music, and drawings by E. T. A. Hoffmann as well as printed editions of his works.